randomaccess2023/MG2023/Video 49/README.md

 ![Portion_FashionMNIST_dataset.png](https://github.com/randomaccess2023/MG2023/blob/main/Video%2049/Portion_FashionMNIST_dataset.png "Portion_FashionMNIST_dataset.png")

 The labels of `FashionMNIST` images were fed to an embedding table with 10 embeddings (for 10 classes), each with an embedding size of 20.
-These embeddings were then added with image features to train the `GAN`.
-Here is randomly sampled output of 40 images (conditioned on labels) after training the `Conditional_GAN` for 25 epochs with a learning rate of 0.0001.
+These embeddings were then added with image features to conditionally train the `GAN`.
+Here is the randomly sampled output of 40 images (conditioned on labels) provided by the __generator__ of the network after training the `Conditional_GAN` for 25 epochs with a learning rate of 0.0001.

 ![Conditionally generated samples.jpg](https://github.com/randomaccess2023/MG2023/blob/main/Video%2049/Conditionally%20generated%20samples.jpg "Conditionally generated samples.jpg")